esilver0/CATT/sslstrip-experiment.md

 ### Delete HSTS history

-**WARNING:** Make sure this is in the Firefox window where NoVNC is running and not the address bar for your browser.
+**WARNING:** Make sure this is in the Firefox window where NoVNC is running.
 You want to delete HSTS history on the client, not on your computer.

 In the firefox session enter